Acceptance – a verbal or written confirmation of an offer to buy a property, made from the seller to the buyer.

 Assessed Value – a value determined by local government appraisers.
 It is used to calculate annual property or real estate taxes.
 In Mexico, it is called a catastral appraisal.

 Bank Trust – also known as a Fideicomiso, is an instrument in which the deed to a property is held by a trust bank.
-It is a requirement for all foreigners purchasing property within Mexico’s restricted zone.
-The trust bank holds the deed to the property with the owner having the rights to enjoy purchase or sell the property.
+It is a requirement for all foreigners to purchase property within Mexico’s restricted zone.
+The trust bank holds the deed to the property with the owner having the right to enjoy purchase or sell the property.
 These trusts are for a period of 50 years and are renewable and transferable.